npearce/CaC-Github_Webhook_Server/README.md

 ## Known Issues

-1. AS3 is currently 'alpha' code.
-(March 2018)
-2. GheWebhookServer only supports one Service Definition per BIG-IP Tenant AS3.
+1. GheWebhookServer only supports one Service Definition per BIG-IP Tenant AS3.
 Feature request raised with AS3 team to support multiple Service Definitions per BIG-IP Tenant.
-3. Weak deployment failure handling.
-See v0.2 details below.
+2. Some Github issue 'error' notifications are not actually errors, and are just notifications.

 ## Feature Roadmap